As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 5. Flea allergies

 Fleas can cause all dogs to bite and scratch themselves.
 However, some dogs are truly allergic to fleas and may have an allergic reaction to the flea’s saliva when they bite.
 Flea allergy dermatitis typically presents as a red, inflamed, and scabby hind end, just above the base of the tail.
 Fleas may or may not be found.
-Treatment for flea allergy dermatitis consists of immaculate flea control, antibiotics for secondary infections, and anti-inflammatories.
-Over-the-counter flea preventatives are available but are often ineffective and can be unsafe.
-Flea collars tend to rid the dog of fleas on their neck but not in other areas.
-Reactions are also common with these over-the-counter collars.
-Ask your veterinarian which flea preventative is best for your dog.
-Read our article: Easy Ways to Tell if Your Dog Has Fleas or view more Pictures of Flea Allergies & Flea Scabs in Dogs.

-6. Endocrine disease/hypothyroidism
+6. Endocrine disease / hypothyroidism

 Hypothyroidism and many other endocrine diseases can result in hair loss and skin rashes in dogs.
 The hair loss is often in a particular symmetrical pattern across the dog’s sides that may give your veterinarian an idea of the issue.
 Blood tests and skin scraping will help diagnose the specific issue.
-The treatment for endocrine disease varies with the disease.
-Hypothyroidism is treated with daily supplementation medication.
-There is no home treatment for endocrine disease.
-If you suspect your dog may be hypothyroid or have another endocrine issue, make an appointment with your veterinarian as soon as possible.

 7. Autoimmune disease